• Skip to main content

 Instructions

 • Slice the bruised ends of bok choy as needed while keeping the root ends attached to the stem.
-Cut bok choy half lengthwise, they another half length wise.
-Each bok choy bundle should yield 4 parts.
+Cut bok choy half lengthwise, then another half lengthwise.
+Each bok choy head should yield 4 equal parts.
 Repeat this step to all bok choy and wash well in a large bowl.
 Let it sit on a strainer and set aside.

 • Into a large mixing bowl, add 6 cups of water and coarse sea salt.
 Stir until salt is dissolved.